yaswanth810/safety-beacon/README.md

   - View stats: total users, total incidents, active SOS alerts.
   - Manage incident statuses (new → under_review → resolved).

+- **Email notifications (via Edge Functions)**
+  - When SOS is activated, an email is sent to the account email with time, location, and map link.
+  - When admins update an incident status, an email is sent to the reporting user (non‑anonymous incidents).

 ---

 ## Tech stack